Thuggonaut/Libft_Current/README.md

-Libary of C functions
+# Library of C functions

-Is it the same file?